neutmute/neutmute.github.io/_posts/2021-08-15-Installing-Fan03.md

 I wired in the FAN03 downstream of the wall plate switch so that in the event of a Raspberry Pi/OpenHab outage, the light could be turned off.
 The existing speed control needs to be removed from the circuit as we will be using the FAN03's in built one.

-So the new diagram is like
+So the new circuit is much simpler

 ![Scripts folder](/assets/img//blog/20210815-fan03/new-wiring.png)